Dassault Systèmes: 1990s

-2000-2009
+2000–2011

-As the demand for digital and virtual experiences increased in 2000, 3DS launched DELMIA, which provides digital manufacturing tools to drive innovation and efficiency through virtual planning, simulating, and modeling of production processes.
+As the demand for digital and virtual experiences increased in 2000, Dassault Systèmes launched DELMIA, which provides digital manufacturing tools for virtual planning, simulating, and modeling of production processes.

-The mid-2000s heralded a series of acquisitions for 3DS to improve their product offerings and expand their market reach, and 3DS launched new software and tools.
-In 2005, 3DS sought to improve the quality of 3D interactions and simulations.
+The mid-2000s heralded a series of acquisitions for Dassault Systèmes to improve their product offerings and expand their market reach, and Dassault Systèmes launched new software and tools.
+In 2005, Dassault Systèmes sought to improve the quality of 3D interactions and simulations.
 First they acquired Abaqus, a US-based company specializing in software that allows engineers to simulate and observe the performance of components in products.

-Then they acquired Virtools, a comprehensive software solution that enables companies to give life to 3D by creating applications with rich game-like 3D interactivity.
+Then they acquired Virtools, software that enables companies to create 3D applications.
 The following year, the company extended its market reach into high-tech, consumer products, and medical devices through the acquisition of MatrixOne, which would be linked with ENOVIA.
 In 2007, subsidiary brand 3DVIA was launched to create a social network and content community for 3D artists and modelers.

+2012–2019

+As the 2000s progressed, Dassault Systèmes began to enter online applications and build toward more online applications for product data management, collaboration, realistic simulation and more.
+Examples of this strategy include the purchase or launch of brands such as EXALEAD for information intelligence, NETVIBES for business analytics, 3DEXCITE for marketing, and GEOVIA for modeling the planet.
+In 2012, the company launched the 3DEXPERIENCE platform to connect its software applications.

 CATIA under the 3DEXPERIENCE platform enables users to go beyond physical product definition to model any product in the context of its real-life behavior.
 Systems, architects, engineers, designers and all contributors collaborate on fit, form, function, and customer experience.

-2010–present

-As the 2000s progressed, Dassault Systèmes began to enter online applications and build toward more online applications for product data management, collaboration, realistic simulation and more.
-Examples of this strategy include the purchase or launch of brands such as EXALEAD for information intelligence, NETVIBES for business analytics, 3DEXCITE for marketing, and GEOVIA for modeling the planet.
-In 2012, the company launched the 3DEXPERIENCE platform to connect its software applications and enable global interoperability and cross-functional collaboration.
 Dassault Systèmes also began to offer its version of digital twins, which the company calls virtual twin experiences and are powered by the 3DEXPERIENCE platform.
 Virtual twins help companies visualize, model and simulate an entire environment to explore how a product or process will behave when assembled, operated or subjected to a range of events.

-To expand their capabilities and industries served through the 3DEXPERIENCE platform, 3DS completed additional acquisitions, including:
+To expand their capabilities and industries served through the 3DEXPERIENCE platform, Dassault Systèmes completed additional acquisitions, including: